-T: A short bio about yourself, A 3-4 lines that best describe you, what you do for living and so…
+T: A short bio about yourself, A 3-4 lines that best describe you, what you do for a living and so…

 H: Hello there, my name is Huda Daud and I’m a Biotechnologist by training.
 Currently, I’m working as a Project Coordinator for a global life science company.
 When I’m not in the office working, I’ll be in some foreign city getting myself lost in their history and culture.
-I’m a simple and happy-go-lucky who’s been traveling since 2007.
+I’m simple and happy-go-lucky who’s been travelling since 2007.